 Following completion of her undergraduate program, Meridith relocated to Denver, Colorado where she worked as a research advisor for a non-profit.
 Through her position, she worked with the foundation to research and vet organizations ranging in a variety of causes, such as homelessness assistance, climate change/environmental awareness, arts in education, addiction, and refugee resettlement to receive donations.

-Most recently, she spent the last two years earning her MA in Political Science and International Affairs, maintaining her focus on human rights research while broadening her research agenda to include international human rights law, contentious politics, political violence, democratization and quantitative methodology.
-As a graduate student, she began working as a research assistant on the Human Rights Measurement Initiative (HRMI), where she assisted in survey development for the civil and political rights team, served as the testing lead for HRMI’s 2020 Expert Survey, and helped with qualitative data analysis.
+Meridith earned her MA in Political Science and International Affairs at the University of Georgia in 2020, maintaining her focus on human rights research while broadening her research agenda to include international human rights law, contentious politics, political violence, and quantitative methodology.
+As a master’s student, she began working as a research assistant on the Human Rights Measurement Initiative (HRMI), where she assisted in survey development for the civil and political rights team, served as the testing lead for HRMI’s 2020 Expert Survey, and helped with qualitative data analysis.

-When Meridith is not working, she enjoys live music, kayaking, skiing, watching soccer, hiking, and traveling.
+When Meridith is not working, she enjoys live music, kayaking, skiing, watching NBA, hiking, and traveling.

 Clute-Nigro Grant for research, 2019

-Meridith’s research interests primarily centers around human rights, contentious politics, and political violence as well as political methodology.
-She’s particularly interested in the intersection of human rights, democratization, and tech/social media.
+Meridith’s research interests primarily centers around human rights, contentious politics, political violence, political economy as well as political methodology.
+She is specifically interested in digital repression.